 Since poker chips are essentially casino currency, modern chips must meet strict production standards.
 From texture to diameter, every aspect is regulated to prevent fraud and ensure quality.

-Security Features of Modern Poker Chips
+The Security of Modern Casino Chips

 To keep fraudsters at bay, casinos have continually enhanced chip security.
 Some common security features include: